cindyliu686/ADS2015_HW_cindyliu/README.md

-This is the answer for homework 1 extra credit part which uses the k-nearest neighbor classifier algorithm to classify location data of NY stata and beyond.
+This is the answer for homework 1 extra credit part which uses the k-nearest neighbor classifier algorithm to classify location data of NY state and beyond.

 Here is the image of learning curves in which both training and validation errors are against K value.
 ![text](Learning Curves.png)